 - Design-in airtightness and ventilation – ‘Build tight, ventilate right’

-Fewer gaps in your home’s structural envelope mean less heat lost.
-Good air tightness maximises the efficiency of insulation and reduces fuel bills.
+Fewer gaps in your home’s structural envelope mean less heat loss.
+Good air tightness maximises the efficiency of the insulation and reduces fuel bills.
 With airtightness, ventilation is essential and needs careful design.
 Ventilation can be passive, mechanical or both.

 - Use the buildings thermal mass to best effect